datapIan/iw5cine/README.md

 ## Installation

 There's two types of installations for this mod.
-One for the *Plutonium* client, and one for the *Steam* client.
+One for the *Plutonium* client, and one for the *Open IW5* client.

 #### [Plutonium IW5](https://plutonium.pw) (Recommended)